mgrebenets/fastlane-plugin-xcconfig_actions/README.md

 - Use of `<DEVELOPER_DIR>` in include paths
 - Use of curly braces in variable references, e.g. `${VAR}`

+The build settings are also saved as JSON dictionary under `SharedValues::XCCONFIG_ACTIONS_BUILD_SETTINGS` key in current `lane_context`.

 ### validate_xcconfig

 Validate xcconfig using set of very opinionated rules: